Uditha95/NIC_Converter-Sri-Lanka-/README.md

 ## How to contribute an implementation (code/documentation)?

 *   Have a look at open issues.
-They contain the list of algorithms/DS we plan to be implemented.
 Pick an unassigned issue.
 *   You can also create a new issue for an algorithm that is not in the list.
 *   Make sure you are **assigned** for the issue.
 *   Send a PR.